B2B Influencer Marketing: What It Is & 4 Ways to Incorporate It

 With influencer marketing trending up as a strategy for B2B companies, we're unpacking exactly what it is as well as some of the ways SHIFT and other companies are working with influencers or to turn their business leaders into influencers.

-B2B influencer marketing, DEFINED
+B2B influencer marketing, defined

 When it comes to influencer marketing, most people's thoughts turn to Instagram and TikTok lifestyle content and product recommendations.
 However, it is much broader and more nuanced.